ruomeiw/Portfolio/CritiquebyDesign.md

 Original Dataset can be downloaded from [Data.World](https://data.world/kcmillersean/billboard-hot-100-1958-2017#)

 ## My Process
 My favorite hobby is discovering excellent music, and I've always been passionate in learning about all of the different musical genres.
 So I started looking for graphics related to music when I needed to discover data visualizations to analyze and develop.
 I discovered the original data visualization seen above.
-Although the visualization is **already fantastic**, I think it might be even better.
+Although the visualization is **already fantastic**, I think it could be even better.

-* The color scheme and the genre labels in this data visualization caught my attention the most at first glance.
+- The color scheme and the genre labels in this data visualization caught my attention the most at first glance.
 The rainbow-like color scheme is attractive and does a great job at drawing audiences.
 The categories of the genres, however, progressively start to have similar colors and merge towards the top and bottom of the picture, making it fairly difficult for the viewer to distinguish between them.
 I would work to distinguish between different genres so that it would be simpler for the audience to recognize each one at a glance.

-* Second, the genre labels distinguished each genre category, but the font size was too small in certain spots, making it difficult for human eyes to read.
+- Second, the genre labels distinguished each genre category, but the font size was too small in certain spots, making it difficult for human eyes to read.
 Additionally, the representation is quite noisy and confusing due to the quantity of labels.
 To simplify the representation, I would do away with the labels and use titles to identify each genre.
 In addition, I'll display the proportion of each genre in each year to illustrate both the proportion and any changes or trends.

-* Third, to reach the primary audience more effectively, we need to provide more specific figures or percentages.
+- Third, to reach the primary audience more effectively, we need to provide more specific figures or percentages.

 Using the **Data Visualization Effectiveness Profile**, I am able to define and discuss what is missing in this visualization.
 This visualization has many positive qualities that we can learn from (high data truthfulness, technological data processing techniques, etc.), but it also has several drawbacks that could be fixed.
 I can also pinpoint who the visualization is intended for: anyone curious to know more about how the best known musical genres have changed over the course of the Billboard Hot 100 from 1958 to 2021.The primary audience are music ethusiastic who focuses on the details of the music industry, and they aim for more detailed and specific information.
 Below is how I rate this visualization using this method.